 We've picked some of the best pairs of Lightning headphones available now, comprising over-ear and in-ear models, at a variety of price points.

-The Audeze Sine are a pair of on-ear Lightning headphones, that we've had the pleasure of listening to.
+Audeze Sine is a pair of on-ear Lightning headphones, that we've had the pleasure of listening to.
 Like the EL-8 Titanium below, the Sine have a 24-bit DAC integrated into the cable for high-resolution audio, and also have planar magnetic drivers to help keep distortion at bay.
-We couldn't fault the Sine when we reviewed them, so if it's the best Lightning headphones you're after, look no further than these £449 on-ears.
+We couldn't fault the Sine when we reviewed them, so if it's the best Lightning headphones you're after, look no further.

 Audeze EL-8 Titanium